 In a place like Wyoming, we’re used to social distancing.
 But, at the request and advisement of health experts and professionals, we’re taking it one step further.
-While Wyoming is open to visitors and no quarantine requirements are in place for out-of-state travelers, the health, safety and well-being of Wyoming residents and visitors are of the highest priority.
+While Wyoming and Casper are open to visitors and no quarantine requirements are in place for any out-of-state travelers, the health, safety and well-being of Wyoming residents and visitors are of the highest priority.
 If you plan to travel to Wyoming and don’t feel well, please stay home and reschedule your visit for a later date.
 The latest information related to travel from the CDC can be found here.

-Current Closures and Restrictions
+What to Expect: Current Closures and Restrictions

 The Casper Area Visitor Center and the National Historic Trails Interpretive Center are welcoming visitors in a limited capacity.
 Visitors in Casper may still stop by the Visit Casper office (139 W. 2nd St, Suite 1B) for visitor information Monday - Friday from 8 a.m. - 5 p.m.

 There are no local or statewide face covering requirements currently in effect for public spaces, inside or outside, in Casper.
 However we encourage visitors to travel with a face covering as some businesses and attractions strongly encourage or require them.

 Current health orders from the State of Wyoming restrict indoor gatherings to 250 people and outdoor gatherings to 1,000 people as long as 6 feet of social distancing can be maintained.
 Click here to view a list of local events.